yanconglin/ICP-Flow/README.md

 # ICP-Flow
 Thank you for your interest.
 I am planning to release the code in two weeks.
+Update on 13-03: unfortunately have to postpone the release for another two weeks, due to an immense amount of workload.
+My apologies.

 ### Citation
 If you find our paper useful in your research, please consider citing: